exakat/exakat-docs/Reference/Rules/Classes/CitSameName.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++

   The following names are used at the same time for classes, interfaces or traits.
-For example,
+For example, Even if they are in different namespaces, identical names makes classes easy to confuse.
+This is often solved by using alias at import time : this leads to more confusion, as a class suddenly changes its name.

+Internally, PHP use the same list for all classes, interfaces and traits.
+As such, it is not allowed to have both a trait and a class with the same name.

+In PHP 4, and PHP 5 before namespaces, it was not possible to have classes with the same name.
+They were simply included after a check.

 .. code-block:: php